sourcegraph/about/blogposts/2022/css-modules-migration.md

 ## CSS Modules solution

 We researched popular solutions available in the open source universe: trade-offs between CSS in JS, regular CSS, and hybrid solutions.
-Some offered more powerful features, but we decided to use a solution that we knew we could easily adopt — CSS modules.
+Some offered more powerful features, but we decided to use a solution that we knew we could easily adopt—CSS modules.

 ### What are CSS Modules?